Voting starts in March for the Drupal Association Board election.

-A popular technique to remove a CSS file is to use the "foad" (F*** off and Die) technique.
+A popular technique to remove a CSS files from a Drupal 7 website is to use the "FOAD" (F*** off and Die) technique.

 The trick is to tell Drupal to load a CSS file with the same name as the stylesheet you'd like to remove.
 Do this by editing the themename.info file within your theme.
 You need not create an actual empty stylesheet file, simply list the css filename in the .info file.